AGRINFO AGRINFO logo

 • miscellaneous edible preparations (CN 21): certain forms of soy/casein protein.

-Full details on the relevant products (with specific customs codes and product descriptions) are set out in the Annex to the proposed Regulation.
+Full details on the relevant products (with specific customs codes and product descriptions) are set out in the Annex to the Regulation.

 Why?